 After establishing a program, be sure to reiterate how essential it is to worker safety.
 Employers may set these standards, but it’s up to employees to follow them.
 They must always be vigilant of jobsite conditions and possible hazards while adhering to their company’s procedures.

 2. Give Employees the Right Resources

 Personal protective equipment (PPE) is one of the first lines of defense against an arc flash.
 Without the proper attire, your workers are more likely to sustain serious burns or other injuries—or worse.
-Hearing protection, face shields and leather footwear are some essential items for electrical workers.
-Employers should reference OSHA’s NFPA 70E standard to learn more about appropriate PPE for arc flash and other electrical hazards.
+Hearing protection, face shields, and leather footwear are some essential items for electrical workers.
+Employers should reference OSHA and NFPA 70E to learn more about appropriate PPE for arc flash and other electrical hazards.

 Training is one of the surest ways to keep your workers safe from an arc flash.
 Consider offering education to new employees who may face this danger on the job.
 Refresher courses are also an effective way to inform employees on new risks and regulations and ensure continued safety.
 You can also encourage your teams to have safety talks or forums where they can share knowledge and potentially life-saving advice.

 It’s important to assess how susceptible your environment is to an arc flash.
 Conducting an arc flash analysis involves gathering and documenting information like system voltages, equipment class, and arc duration.
 This will help facility owners determine proper working distance and PPE for different scenarios.
 The NFPA 70E standard offers guidelines on how to perform these assessments.